Brandon Mroz: Junior career

 In the 2007–08 season, Mroz remained on the Junior level both nationally and internationally.
 He competed for the second consecutive season on the Junior Grand Prix.
-At his first event, the 2007–08 ISU Junior Grand Prix event in Vienna, Austria, he placed fourth in the short program and won the free skate to win the gold medal overall, placing 1.69 points ahead of silver medalist Guan Jinlin.
-At his second event in Chemnitz, Germany, he again placed 4th in the short program and won the free skate to win the gold medal overall, this time with a 3.30 margin of victory over silver medalist Michal Březina.
+At his first event, the 2007–08 ISU Junior Grand Prix event in Vienna, Austria, he placed fourth in the short program and won the free skate to win the gold medal overall.
+At his second event in Chemnitz, Germany, he again placed 4th in the short program and won the free skate to win the gold medal overall.

 These two medals qualified Mroz for the Junior Grand Prix Final, for which he was the highest-ranked qualifier.
-At the JGP Final, Mroz placed second in both segments of the competition to win the silver medal overall, placing 15.86 points behind champion Adam Rippon and 5.30 points ahead of bronze medalist Armin Mahbanoozadeh.
-This was the first time that the United States had swept the JGP Final men's podium.
+At the JGP Final, Mroz placed second in both segments of the competition to win the silver medal overall.

 By qualifying for the JGP Final, Mroz received a bye to the 2008 U.S. Championships.
 At Nationals, Mroz competed for the second time on the junior level.
-He placed 3rd in the short program and 2nd in the free skate to win the silver medal overall, 10.13 points behind champion Rippon.
-He was subsequently placed on the team to the 2008 World Junior Championships where he placed 3rd in the short program after landing a 3A-3T combination.
-He placed 5th in the free skate to place 4th overall, placing 3.40 points behind bronze medalist Guan Jinlin.
+He placed 3rd in the short program and 2nd in the free skate to win the silver medal overall.
+He was subsequently placed on the team to the 2008 World Junior Championships, where he placed 3rd in the short program after landing a triple Axel-triple toe loop combination.
+He placed 5th in the free skate to place 4th overall.

 Senior career

-In the 2008–09 season, Mroz moved up to the Senior level both nationally and internationally.
+In the 2008–09 season, Mroz moved up to the senior level both nationally and internationally.
 He debuted on the Grand Prix circuit.
 At his first event, the 2008 Skate Canada International, he placed 6th in the short program and 7th in the free skate to place 7th overall.
-During his free skate, he was credited with a 4T.
+During his free skate, he was credited with a quad toe loop.
 Mroz went on to compete at the 2008 Trophée Eric Bompard, his second Grand Prix event.
 He placed 6th in the short program and 5th in the free skate to place 5th overall.